noplacenoaddress/RNMnetwork/README.md

 For all the Catalans womans that have been physically violated by the remote parimutuel betting system.

 We are not dogs.
-My two little puppies where killed.
+My two little puppies were killed.

 Ricky.